Hangover Cures Hit Social Media Just In Time For St. Patrick’s Day

 — Pedialyte US (@pedialyte) March 15, 2017

 There is a new buzz online today about curing that hangover that is coming from a product sold just for this condition, Blowfish.
-This product is an FDA-regulated hangover cure, according to their ads and banners online.
+This product is a FDA-regulated hangover cure, according to their ads and banners online.

 According to Adweek, Blowfish has embarked on a new campaign with their ads showing some interesting ways one might feel when experiencing a hangover.
-The ads show a woman with a toilet bowl over her head, another woman with her head in a vice, and still another woman drooping her body into a steaming hot cup of coffee.
+The ads show a woman with a toilet bowl over her head, another woman with her head in a vice and still another woman drooping her body into a steaming hot cup of coffee.

 Whether you’re Irish or not, pub crawls and green beer for everybody!
 A new campaign from Blowfish, a hangover… https://t.co/2A00gzkDwF